DavidBabel/clever-vscode/README.md

 ## Why embed other libraries

-For me the features provided by the embed library are from far, the big miss in vscode base commands.
+For me, the features provided by the embed library are from far, the big miss in vscode base commands.
 I had to modify some of it to add new awesome features.

 Also, as i said in introduction, i made this library for myself initially, and include them to be sure they will never disapear or stop to be maintained with a possible incompatible vscode version.